 Must-Know Local SEO Statistics For Your Business Growth

 This is a wake up call for all multi-location marketers.
-If you’re not allocating resources for a robust local digital marketing strategy, you’re lagging behind!
+If you’re not allocating resources for a robust local seo strategy, you’re lagging behind!

-Allocating time, budget, and attention to local search behavior helps businesses to get found and be chosen online.
-Especially on Google though you need to know the current best practices.
+Allocating time, budget, and attention to local search helps businesses to get found and be chosen by customers online.
+Especially on Google, though, you need to know the current best practices.
 Because we live in a world of constantly-changing algorithms.

-To take the pulse of search and digital marketing, let’s take a look at the most important local search engine optimization stats.
+To take the pulse of search and digital marketing, let’s take a look at the most important local search statistics.

 SEO stats help you prioritize your efforts, because you’ll know what channels might require more resources over others.